CSjiade/stockInfoapp/README.md

 **Use case of the app**
 Users who want to access surface level information of a stock and those who also want to keep abreast of news related to a stock of their interest.

-App uses API from https://polygon.io/ and https://newsapi.org/.
+App uses the free API version from https://polygon.io/ and https://newsapi.org/.
 Hence limited to US stocks only.

 **Current Features**:
 App currently displays basic stock information, financials, YTD Stock Chart and related Stock-news to the stock searched.